-There were so many great Charley Pride songs over the years-- enough that the country music legend became RCA Records' best-selling solo artist since Elvis Presley.
+There were so many great Charley Pride songs over the years— enough that the country music legend became RCA Records' best-selling solo artist since Elvis Presley.
 The Sledge, Mississippi native's career accomplishments include 29 No. 1 hits, spread out between 1969 and 1983, plus numerous other songs that have stood the test of time.

 This top 10 list favors country songs made famous by Pride, eliminating noteworthy covers of Ronnie Dove's "Mountain of Love," Kris Kristofferson's "Me and Bobby McGee" and "Help Me Make It Through The Night" and Hank Williams' "Kaw-Liga," "Honky Tonk Blues" and "You Win Again."
 It also skips quite a few well-deserved No. 1 hits, such as "Wonder Could I Live There Anymore," "I Can't Believe That You've Stopped Loving Me," "It's Gonna Take a Little Bit Longer," "A Shoulder to Cry On," "Don't Fight The Feelings of Love," "My Eyes Can Only See as Far as You," "She's Just an Old Love Turned Memory," "Never Been So Loved (In All My Life)," "You're So Good When You're Bad," "I'd Rather Love You," "Then Who Am I," "She's Too Good to Be True" and "Amazing Love."
 Other honorable mentions include the Grammy award-winning gospel songs off Let Me Live and Henry Mancini team-up "All His Children."

 In short, there are lots of great tunes by Pride, a beloved member of the Grand Ole Opry.
 Picking his 10 greatest hits is a tall task, so we approached this more as a jumping-off point for anyone learning about or rediscovering Pride's music, not as a definitive list of his best songs.

 "The Snakes Crawl at Night"

 Pride's debut RCA single arrived in December 1965.
-The Mel Tillis-written, "Cowboy" Jack Clement-produced "The Snakes Crawl at Night" introduced listeners to country music's next great vocalist through a chilling tale of a man who gets revenge on his cheating wife and her secret lover.
+The Mel Tillis-written, "Cowboy" Jack Clement-produced "The Snakes Crawl at Night" introduced listeners to country music's next great vocalist through a chilling tale.

 "Someone Loves You Honey"